-To increase clarity, actions and services pertaining to English Language Learners were moved to Goal 1 in this LCAP, and actions / services pertaining to social work and psychological services were moved to Goal 4.
+Learners English Learners X Foster Youth X Redesignated fluent X Foster Youth X English proficient Redesignated fluent English Other Subgroups:(Specify) proficient Other Subgroups:(Specify) What changes in actions, services, and To increase clarity, actions and services pertaining to English Language Learners were moved to Goal 1 in this LCAP, and actions / expenditures will be made as a result of services pertaining to social work and psychological services were moved to Goal 4.
 Nine measurable outcomes were added.
-For more information on revisions to the 16-17 LCAP, please see pages 7-11 in section 1 of this template, as well as Appendix A: Major Revisions to Section 2.
+For reviewing past progress and/or changes more information on revisions to the 16-17 LCAP, please see pages 7-11 in section on 1 of this template, as well as Appendix A: Major to goals?
+Revisions to Section 2. on 1 of this template, as well as Appendix A: Major